-Although there are no absolute size restrictions{ XE "Promotion documents:size" }, consistent history suggests that document size be limited as follows.
+Although there are no absolute size restrictions, consistent history suggests that document size be limited as follows.

-Candidates for Associate Professor 20 pages Page limits include the President's Form 36 cover sheet as well as the Candidates for Professor 25 pages Candidate's Summary pages, but exclude any attachments and external evaluation letters.
+Candidates for Associate 25 pages Page limits include the Professor President's Form 36 cover sheet Candidates for Professor 30 pages as well as the Candidate's Summary pages, but exclude any attachments and external evaluation letters Evaluation letters.

-Chronological entries { XE "Promotion documents:chronological entries" } (year only) in all sections should be cited as most recent first.
+Chronological entries (year only) in all sections should be cited as most recent first.
 The following is a sample list: